natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 This resource is of type `Pack` and has an ID of 128.
 Other resource types in the file include `PPic` and `Chck`, none of which are [standard resource types](https://en.wikipedia.org/wiki/Resource_fork#Major_resource_types).
-Some of the resources are helpfully labeled with an description string.
+Some of the resources are helpfully labeled with a description string.
 Most of the resources are `Pack`s including:

 * Object Definitions